Open-CMSIS-Pack/cmsis-toolbox/docs/README.md

 Thank you for using the **CMSIS-Toolbox** that provides command-line tools for:

-- Project creation and build of embedded applications utilizing [Software Packs](https://www.keil.arm.com/packs/) with support for multiple compilation tools.
+- Project creation and build of embedded applications that utilize [*software packs*](https://www.keil.arm.com/packs/).
+Various compilation tools are supported.
-- Software Pack creation, maintenance, and distribution utilizing the [CMSIS-Pack format](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/index.html).
+- Pack creation, maintenance, and distribution of *software packs* in [Open-CMSIS-Pack format](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/index.html).

 ## Manual Chapters

-- [**Overview**](#content-of-overview-chapter) of the CMSIS-Toolbox (this chapter) and explanations of the other manual chapters.
+- [**Overview**](#content-of-overview-chapter) of the CMSIS-Toolbox (this chapter).

 - [**Installation**](installation.md) explains the setup of the CMSIS-Toolbox along with a build environment for embedded applications that are based on Arm Cortex-M processors.